torusresearch/kreme/README.md

 # Project Kreme

-Project Kreme by Torus Labs is a means by which Torus Wallet users may prove to any verifier, such as a Torus Node, that they own a valid JSON Web Token (JWT), whose `email` field contains a particular domain name, **without revealing the plaintext of the JWT**.
+Project Kreme by Torus Labs is a method of protecting the privacy of Torus Wallet users.
+Currently, when a Torus Wallet user submits a JSON Web Token to the Torus Network, Torus Nodes will check whether the JWT token is valid before replying with the user's appropriate keyshares.
+This means that Torus Nodes can link keyshares to personally identifying email addresses, which is a potential privacy issue.

+The solution is for users to prove to Torus Nodes, in zero knowledge, that

+1. Given a publicly known SHA256 hash of a JWT, and a publicly known commitment to an email address, the user knows the JWT plaintext;
+2. The JWT contains said email address in its payload's `email` field;

+The Torus Nodes should not be able to find out the plaintext JWT or the email address.

+To prevent bruteforce attacks, the commitment to the email address should be a salted hash of the email address.
+The salt should be unique to the user and should be stored by either Torus or the user.

 ## System overview